eekarabiyik/twist/README.md

 - Ignore the folders which are to be ignored.

-- FamilyData fodler contains, as data files, the families we have up to genus 1.
-Families with models and representatives computed is not here!
-Because github did not allow!
+- FamilyData fodler contains, as data files, the families we have up to genus 6.

 - FamilyFinder folder contains code for, given a group G, finding the family it lies in.
 This is done first by computing the agreeable closure of the group and then searching that agreeable subgroup in our data.